•

 Where could you use some “December Peace” today?

-Click above to listen to Thanksgiving as you read.
-This original, piano-English horn duet is from 2009 Best Holiday Album December Peace (ZMR Awards, winning over Enya and Yo-Yo Ma).
+Click above to listen to Awaken the Dawn as you read.
+This track version is from 2009 Best Holiday Album December Peace (ZMR Awards, winning over Enya and Yo-Yo Ma).
 If you enjoy, please consider sampling and ordering the CD, MP3 Album or sheet music.
 You can also listen and download on iTunes and all other digital outlets.

 This story is from 31 Days of December Peace (soft cover or eBook).
 Also available from Amazon Kindle, iTunes, and other e-Readers.